 How to Play Meiko — Basic Ability Guide

 Spirited Strikes and Spirited Vortex combo finishers are both powerful defensive buffs that also assist with keeping threat, so keep them up 100% of the time.
+Vortex without any talents or buffs reduces damage dealt by enemies by 10% and gives a 15% dodge bonus, so it should be applied first.

 After that, you will use the Rising Earth > Earthfist Barrage finishers against 1-2 targets and the Rising Storm > Lashing Stormkick finishers in packs of 3 or more as filler combos.
 These abilities will heal you and have other effects, so the more consistent your rotation is, the tankier you are.